daily-co/daily-precall-react/README.md

 a helper library, and `daily-precall-starterkit`, an example application showing how to use `daily-precall-react` in your own app.

 # Running locally
-This repo uses Yarn workspaces.
+This repo uses Yarn and Yarn workspaces.
 ```bash
 # clone repo
 git clone git@github.com:daily-co/daily-precall-react.git